-Performance Objective: MCSD will maintain the safety awareness of the motoring public, motor carriers, and drivers through public education and outreach activities by conducting at least 10 carrier safety talks, safety demonstrations, state and local outreach events in FY 2021, 12 in FY 2022 and 12 events in FY 2023.
+Performance Objective: MCSD will maintain the safety awareness of the motoring public, motor carriers, and drivers through public education and outreach activities by conducting at least 10 carrier safety talks, safety demonstrations, state and local outreach events in FY 2021, 12 in FY 2022 and at least 16 events in FY 2023.
+The Mobile Command Center for MCSD, if approved, will be used to promote CMV safety to the general public at some state wide and local events, when not in use by the MCSD unit for enforcement.